 This can damage a disc or move the vertebrae out of proper alignment.

 General exercise guidelines are to go for 30 minutes a day.
-This in combination with aerobic activities like walking or swimming and resistance training like yoga or weight lifting.
+This is in combination with aerobic activities like walking or swimming and resistance training like yoga or weight lifting.
 Stretching out regularly is highly recommended as an effective way to lengthen, loosen, and warm up the spinal muscles.
 Here are some basic back stretches and exercises for spinal stenosis.

-Proper posture along with proper body mechanics are some of the best ways to prevent stenosis from developing/progressing and ensures the health of the spine.
+Proper posture and proper body mechanics are some of the best ways to prevent stenosis from developing/progressing and ensure the spine’s health.
 They should be practiced all the time:

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
-We also make copies of supporting research studies available to the board and or the public upon request.
-We understand that we cover matters that require an additional explanation as to how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
-The provider(s) Licensed in Texas& New Mexico*
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez DC or contact us at 915-850-0900.